Little-known animated films with great artistic value and deep messages to discover

 FernGully and its ecological message

-FernGully is a valuable proposal that stands out for its strong environmental message and defense of nature against human destruction.
+FernGully is a valuable proposal that stands out for its strong environmental message and the defense of nature against human destruction.

 Although overshadowed by other major studios, the film uses magic and fantasy to raise awareness about ecology with tenderness and creativity.

-Atlantis and the Road to El Dorado
+Atlantis and The Route to El Dorado

 Today, both films are recognized for their originality and quality, deserving to be rediscovered and valued outside the mainstream.